 Key Stage One

-Why did William the Conqueror have Lincoln Castle built?
+Why did William the Conqueror choose Lincoln to build a castle?

-Why is each part of a plant important?
+(Y1) Why is each part of a plant important and how do the seasons affect them?

 Is it ever cold in Africa?